 Fellowships and Grants

-IAC Visiting Research Scholar Program in Ethnic Studies
+IAC Predoctoral and Visiting Research Scholar Programs in Ethnic Studies

 More information and the application are available here.

 The CSRC is one of six designated research centers that participates in the IUPLR/UIC Mellon Fellowship Program.
 The program supports doctoral students in the humanities who are writing dissertations in Latina/o studies.
 Doctoral students in the social sciences whose research uses humanities methods may also be considered.
 The fellowship facilitates completion of the dissertation and provides professional development, writing support, and mentoring from faculty members in Latino Studies.
 The fellowship includes a $25,000 stipend, participation in an intensive summer institute in Chicago, and professionalization and writing workshops and programs.

 IAC Research Grant Program for UCLA Faculty and Graduate Students

 The Research Grant Program is on a reimbursement basis only and is exclusively for UCLA faculty, students, and staff.
 IAC visiting researchers and scholars may also receive grant funds.
 Ordinarily, faculty projects will be funded for no more than $10,000 and graduate student projects for no more than $7,000.
 Funds for the purchase of permanent equipment will be provided only under exceptional circumstances.
 Conference travel, whether the applicant is presenting or attending, is ineligible.

 As a supplement to the IAC grant program, the Chicano Studies Research Center is able to offer two student research awards of $2,500 from the Tamar Diana Wilson Fund.
 These awards are used to conduct original research projects in the United States, Mexico and Central America on urban poverty and poverty alleviation as they apply to Latinos and Mexican and Central American indigenous populations.